D. P. Moran: Irish-Ireland

 Though a sponsor of the use of Irish, he never became fluent in the language himself.
 He emphasised the use of English in 1908–1909 as "an active, vigilant, and merciless propaganda in the English language."
 In the longer term, when Irish became again the language of the people, its use would enable a de facto censorship of any foreign and unwelcome ideas written in English.

-While Moran argued that the idea of 'the Gael' was one that could assimilate others, he also felt that it would be hard if not impossible for members of the Church of Ireland who supported the British Empire to ever qualify as Irish, being 'resident aliens'.
+While Moran argued that the idea of 'the Gael' was one that could assimilate others, he also felt that it would be hard if not impossible for members of the Church of Ireland who were Unionists to ever qualify as Irish, being 'resident aliens'.
 This extended to Anglo-Irish literature.
 He rejected the Abbey Theatre and questioned Yeats' genius.
-He once spoke out against the influence Britain had over Irish Universities, stating: "We are all Palemen Now".
+He once spoke out against the influence Moran claimed Britain exercised over Irish universities, stating: "We are all Palemen Now".
 In the matter of religious differences, Daniel O'Connell had said in 1826 that 'the [Roman] Catholics of Ireland are a nation'.
 Moran moved beyond that, affirming in 1901 that '...the Irish Nation is de facto a Catholic nation'.
 Moran was virulent in his opposition to female suffrage.